woobianca/shortly-deploy/README.md

 #shortly-deploy
 This is a project I completed as a student at [hackreactor](http://hackreactor.com).
-This project was worked on with a pair.
+This project was worked on with a pair.TESTING TESTINGGGGGGG
+TEST
+TEST

 TESTING TESTING!